‘Fixer Upper’: Chip And Joanna Gaines Are Hit With EPA Fines Thanks To Incorrect Handling of Lead-Based Paint

 As well as the $40,000 fine, Chip and Joanna Gaines have been instructed to release a short video that outlines the dangers of lead-based paint.
 This video must be completed within 90 days.
 They will also have to “complete $160,000 in lead abatement work in Waco, Texas, their hometown,” according to Yahoo!

-Susan Bodine, the head of enforcement at the EPA also issued the following statement in regard to the incorrect handling issue in relation to Chip and Joanna Gaine’s infringements.
+Susan Bodine, the head of enforcement at the EPA, also issued the following statement in regard to the incorrect handling issue in relation to Chip and Joanna Gaine’s infringements.

 “It’s important that consumers and contractors understand that improper home renovation can expose residents and workers to hazardous lead dust.”

 Lead-based paint was banned for use in building structures from 1978 as it had been proven to cause negative side effects.
 The young are particularly susceptible to lead paint poisoning via ingestion or inhalation of paint particles.
-Symptoms can include kidney and nervous system damage, so it a serious matter that needs to be properly addressed in renovations shows such as Fixer Upper.
+Symptoms can include kidney and nervous system damage, so it’s a serious matter that needs to be properly addressed in renovations shows such as Fixer Upper.